Dharz2002/Mini_StackOverflow/Mini Stack Overflow/README.md

 # Mini StackOverflow
-A website for sharing question & answers.
+A mini website for sharing question & answers.

 ## Features